wentelteefje/parity-scale-codec-page/content/docs/encode.md

 [00, 01, 01, 45, 00, 00, 00]
 [00, 01, 01, 45, 00, 00, 00]
 ```

-Note, that since SCALE is a non-descriptive encoding there's no way to distinguish between the encoded values.
-This will become important when decoding values.
+In this example, the output demonstrates the encoded form of a byte array, a tuple, and a struct, all in hexadecimal format.

-## 2.4 Compact Integer Encoding
+## 2.2 Compact Integer Encoding

 Unsigned integers between $0$ and $2^{536} - 1$ can on average be more efficiently encoded using SCALE's compact encoding.
 While the ordinary fixed-width integer encoding depends on the size of the given integer's type (e.g. `u8`, `u16`, `u32`, ...), the compact encoding only looks at the number itself and disregards the type information.
 For example, the compact encodings of the integers `60u8`, `60u16` and `60u32` are all the same: $\text{Enc}\_{\text{SC}}^{\text{Comp}}(60) = \text{[0xf0]}$.